Fitness Activity Tracker App: Is It Difficult to Build It?

 #6.
 Fitness apps design

 It's very important, more important than you can imagine.
 Without an excellent design, even the most thoughtful functionality won't produce the proper impression.
-In our article, we have given worthy examples of the application interface - you must agree that such workout apps'll certainly attract the users' attention.
+In our article, we have given worthy examples of the application interface - you must agree that such workout apps will certainly attract the users' attention.

 #7.
 A well-thought-out monetization system